mf2vec-dev/mf2ff/README.md

 Since `mf2ff` is still under development and not thoroughly tested, there are a few limitations.
 They may be addressed in future updates.\
 If a specific limitation is holding your project back, open an issue so that future updates can focus on the needs of users.
 - Pen commands\
-  Only round, elliptical and polygonal pens are supported.
-It is assumed that a path of length 8 (8 points) is an ellipse.
+  Only round, elliptical and polygonal pens (including digons, e.g. `penrazor`) are supported.
+  - It is assumed that a pen of length 8 (8 points) is an ellipse.
 Four of these points are used to calculate the axis lengths and the angle.
-All paths with other lengths are interpreted as polygons.
+  - All pens with lengths${}\neq 8$ and${}> 2$ are interpreted as polygons.
 Thereby only points on the Bézier curve are processed.
-  - `penrazor` is not supported (see dangerous_bend_symbol example), FontForge: "Stroke width cannot be zero"
-  - The use of `penspeck` raises a warning but the output seems to be ok in some cases.
+  - The use of `penspeck` raises a warning but the output seems to be ok in many cases.
+  - There are some cases where FontForge's `removeOverlap()` method corrupts the result of `penrazor` usage (or other pens with length${}= 2$).
+- Cull commands\
-- The support of `cull` commands is limited.
+  The support of `cull` commands is limited.
+Basic operations such as plain METAFONT's `cullit` are supported.
 - Ligature commands\
   Only `:`, `::`, `kern`, `skipto` as well as the ligature operators `=:`, `|=:`, `=:|` and `|=:|` are supported.
 The ligtable command ignores `>` in operators.
 Moreover, the operator `||:` is not supported.
 - Picture type test\